jonfrank/rosie-project/public/topics/womens-land-army/WLA Trousers.md

 ## Questions

 1. What is this object?
 See if you can spot anything interesting or unusual about it.

+This is a pair of trousers, also known as breeches.
+Did you spot the lace up cuffs or the very short legs?

 2. Look at the lace up cuffs.
 Why might somebody need the bottom of their trouser leg to be tight?

+Having a tight cuff on your trouser leg helps to keep them out of the way.
+It also stops cold air coming in, and keeps dirt out.
+A lace up cuff is practical if you're doing physical, outdoor work.

 3. Does the material look delicate or durable?
 Why might someone need trousers made from this type of fabric?

 These trousers are made out of sturdy corduroy, which is long-lasting and warm.
 This fabric was worn by farm workers throughout the 20th Century.